-The responsorial Psalm should correspond to each reading and should, as a rule, be taken from the Lectionary.
+The Responsorial Psalm should correspond to each reading and should usually be taken from the Lectionary.

-It is preferable that the responsorial Psalm be sung, at least as far as the people’s response is concerned.
-Hence, the psalmist, or the cantor of the Psalm, sings the verses of the Psalm from the ambo or another suitable place.
-The entire congregation remains seated and listens but, as a rule, takes part by singing the response, except when the Psalm is sung straight through without a response.
-In order, however, that the people may be able to sing the Psalm response more readily, texts of some responses and psalms have been chosen for the various seasons of the year or for the various categories of Saints.
-These may be used in place of the text corresponding to the reading whenever the Psalm is sung.
-If the Psalm cannot be sung, then it should be recited in such a way that it is particularly suited to fostering meditation on the word of God.
+It is preferable for the Responsorial Psalm to be sung, at least as far as the people’s response is concerned.
+Hence the psalmist, or cantor of the Psalm, sings the Psalm verses at the ambo or another suitable place, while the whole congregation sits and listens, normally taking part by means of the response, except when the Psalm is sung straight through, that is, without a response.
+However, in order that the people may be able to sing the Psalm response more easily, texts of some responses and Psalms have been chosen for the different times of the year or for the different categories of Saints.
+These may be used instead of the text corresponding to the reading whenever the Psalm is sung.
+If the Psalm cannot be sung, then it should be recited in a way that is particularly suited to fostering meditation on the Word of God.

-The following may also be sung in place of the Psalm assigned in the Lectionary: either the responsorial gradual from the Graduale Romanum, or the responsorial Psalm or the Alleluia Psalm from the Graduale Simplex, in the form described in these books" (GIRM, 61).
+Instead of the Psalm assigned in the Lectionary, there may be sung either the Responsorial Gradual from the Graduale Romanum, or the Responsorial Psalm or the Alleluia Psalm from the Graduale Simplex, as described in these books."